alexngeorge/interactive_terminal/README.md

 Then, open your **Terminal** app.
 Type in `cd INTERACTIVE_TERMINAL`.

-**NOTE: This command may not work on all operating systems.
-If you do not know the command, you may search "change directory (operating system)".**
+**This command may not work on all operating systems.
+If you don't know the command, you may search "change directory command for (operating system).**

-Now, type `python3 interactive_terminal.py`, and it should work!
+Now, type `python3 interactive_terminal.py`, and it will begin the program.

 ## Commands
-The following is a list of every valid command.
+The following is a list of every valid command:

 - QUIT
 - Hello!